When it comes to finding eCommerce manufacturers or suppliers for your online eCommerce business, you have to be very careful.

 You’ll know if you’ve done some digging that this is where most of your monetary risk comes in so you want to make sure that you follow these steps to make sure you’re doing it correctly.
 I’ll be publishing a new article soon on how to avoid scams as well with manufacturers.

 1. To Outsource or Not To Outsource?
 Doesn’t Matter when it comes to ecommerce manufacturers!

 You can research different suppliers yourself or you can pay someone 5$ on Fiverr China to find a supplier for you.

 To find suppliers yourself, head over to Alibaba.com and type in your product or Google and type in “[your product name] supplier”.
-Browse until you find something that looks promising and then contact them.
+Browse until you find something that looks promising and then contacts them.

 Make sure if you’re on Alibaba, that you’re choosing products that have 4+ ratings and very highly rated suppliers,

 This decision is ultimately up to you.
-You know that my take is always outsource what you can and 5$ is not much money to spend to save hours of agonizing over which ones you’re going to choose from.
+You know that my take is always to outsource what you can and 5$ is not much money to spend to save hours of agonizing over which ones you’re going to choose from.
 I would ask whoever you hire, however, to give you options.